laurells/paylock-page/README.md

 The software was developed to:

-- Showcase Paylock's secure payment services through a professional web presence
+- Showcase Renvue's secure payment services through a professional web presence
 - Demonstrate advanced frontend development with React, Next.js, and TypeScript
 - Provide a foundation for future product marketing and user acquisition tools
 - Deliver a fast and accessible experience across devices